 Web Apps 101: Understanding Their Functions, Advantages, and Real-World Applications

-Written by Sophie Robertson, In Technology, Published On
+Written by Sophie Robertson, In Technology, Updated On

 In the ever-evolving digital landscape, web applications, or web apps, as they are commonly known, have emerged as a vital tool for businesses and individuals alike.
-They offer unique functionalities and benefits that have transformed the way we interact with the digital world.
-If you’re a business trying to figure out whether to design web app or not, then you’ve come to the right place.
-This article aims to provide an in-depth look at what web apps are, how they work, their uses, and their benefits.
+They offer unique functionalities and benefits that have transformed how we interact with the digital world.
+If you’re a business trying to figure out whether to design a web app, you’ve come to the right place.
+This article aims to provide an in-depth look at web apps, how they work, their uses, and their benefits.

 What is a Web App?

-A web application is a software program that uses web technologies and web browsers to perform tasks over the internet.
-Unlike traditional desktop applications, which need to be installed on a user’s computer, web apps can be accessed directly through a web browser.
+A web application is software that uses web technologies and web browsers to perform tasks over the Internet.
+Unlike traditional desktop applications, which must be installed on a user’s computer, web apps can be accessed directly through a web browser.
 This means that they don’t require any specific operating system or hardware to run.

 Web apps should not be confused with other types of applications, such as native or hybrid apps.
-Native apps are built for a specific platform (like iOS or Android) and need to be downloaded from an app store.
+Native apps are built for a specific platform (like iOS or Android) and must be downloaded from an app store.

-Hybrid apps, on the other hand, are a combination of native and web apps.
-They can be downloaded from an app store and can access device-specific features, but like web apps, they also rely on HTML being rendered in a browser.
+Hybrid apps, on the other hand, combine native and web apps.
+They can be downloaded from an app store and access device-specific features, but like web apps, they rely on HTML being rendered in a browser.

 How Web Apps Work